Glas (company): Closure

 In the late 1960s BMW shut down Glas and built entirely new production facilities, which would eventually become an important production site.
 In June 1969, the final Glas vehicle, a Goggomobil, rolled off the production line.
-As of 2008, BMW's Dingolfing branch is BMW's largest factory, with 22,000 workers producing 5, 6 and 7 Series cars and as well as bodies for Rolls-Royce.
+As of 2008, BMW's Dingolfing branch is BMW's largest factory in Europe, with 22,000 workers producing 5, 6 and 7 Series cars and as well as bodies for Rolls-Royce.